xwal/awesome-stars/README.md

 * [ReSwift](https://github.com/ReSwift/ReSwift) - Unidirectional Data Flow in Swift - Inspired by Redux
 * [GRDB.swift](https://github.com/groue/GRDB.swift) - A Swift application toolkit for SQLite databases, with WAL mode support
 * [SwiftCommunityWeeklyQA](https://github.com/SwiftGGTeam/SwiftCommunityWeeklyQA) - collect the Swift Community Question and Answer every week，share those QAs in our swift.gg website.
-* [Awesome-Swift-Education](https://github.com/hsavit1/Awesome-Swift-Education) - :fire: All of the resources for Learning About Swift
 * [SwiftyBeaver](https://github.com/SwiftyBeaver/SwiftyBeaver) - Convenient logging during development & release in Swift 2 & 3
 * [C4iOS](https://github.com/C4Labs/C4iOS) - C4 is an open-source creative coding framework that harnesses the power of native iOS programming with a simplified API that gets you working with media right away.
 Build artworks, design interfaces and explore new possibilities working with media and interaction.
 * [AutoLayout](https://github.com/johnlui/AutoLayout) - Auto Layout 秘境